PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/table_recognition/03.png" />

 ### 2.2 Python Script Integration
 * The above command line is for a quick experience to view the results.
 Generally, in a project, it is often necessary to integrate through code.
-You can complete the fast inference of the production line with just a few lines of code.
+You can complete the fast inference of the pipeline with just a few lines of code.
 The inference code is as follows:

 ```python
 from paddlex import create_pipeline